Best in-app messaging examples that drive real engagement

 This feature announcement was targeted to returning GoToWebinar users who already know their way around the app and probably don't need too much hand-holding.
 This walkthrough feels thorough, but not dragged out.

 New and returning users need different levels of guidance at different moments in their experience, and features that experienced users find exciting might be too much for new users to take in.
-When designing your in-app messaging and announcements, it’s important to consider the relationship your users may already have with your product.
+When designing your in-app messaging and announcements, it's important to consider the relationship your users may already have with your product.
+Getting the walkthrough right is a key part of feature adoption.

 3. Dropbox makes it easy to focus on the most impactful product improvements